bilalmalik14/Quote-Generator/README.md

-# Quote-Generator
+# Random Quote Generator
-tkinter-based frontend for displaying quotes from api quotable
+tkinter-based front end for displaying quotes from api quotable

+The code creates a GUI that allows the user to obtain a random quote from the URL: https://api.quotable.io/random